zincsearch/zincsearch-docs/docs/API-es-compatible/index/create-template.md

 Template is a template of index match the `index_patterns`.

-When create an index, we will check template by `index_patterns` if match index name, if matched, we will use the settings and mappings prefined in template for the index.
+When create an index, we will check template by `index_patterns` match index name, if matched, we will use the settings and mappings predefined in template for the index.

 ## Request